 There are two types of reporting under OAPSA: voluntary and mandatory.
-Under the voluntary reporting provisions, any person who has reasonable cause to believe that an older adult is in need of protective services may report that need to the local AAA directly, or call the statewide elder abuse helpline number at 1-800-490-8505, 24 hours a day, 7 days a week.
+Under the voluntary reporting provisions, any person who has reasonable cause to believe that an older adult is in need of protective services may report that need to the local AAA directly, or call the statewide Elder Abuse Helpline at 1-800-490-8505, 24 hours a day, 7 days a week.